YaseenTheAnalyst/Predicting_Earthquake_Damage/README.md

 - Python 3.x
 - Jupyter Notebooks
 - Required Python packages listed in requirements.txt
-## Data
-- The dataset used in this project is located in the data/ directory.
-The main data file is csv_building_structure.csv.

 ## Model Comparison
 - The project includes implementations of Logistic Regression and Decision Tree models.
 The comparison of these models is detailed in the notebooks.

-## License
-- This project is licensed under the MIT License.

 ## Acknowledgments
 - The dataset is sourced from (https://www.kaggle.com/code/ar89dsl/predicting-building-damage-from-earthquakes/input)